journalprivacyconfidentiality/jpc-docs/sop/SOP-latex.md

   - Exception: the manuscript itself (e.g. `655-Manuscript (PDF)-712-1-6-20180308.pdf`) should remain unchanged

 ## Step 3
-Add the editorial supplementary files ([v091.3jpc-editorial](https://github.com/journalprivacyconfidentiality/jpc-style/releases/tag/v091.3jpc-editorial) or later) to the repository.
+Add the editorial supplementary files ([v091.4jpc-editorial](https://github.com/journalprivacyconfidentiality/jpc-style/releases/tag/v091.3jpc-editorial) or later **editorial** files) to the repository.

 - Caution: you need to retain the directory structure!
 - Adding files can be done through drag-and-drop on Github.